ksu-cs-textbooks/intro-python-v2/README.md

 * Clone the repository using Git: `git clone <url>`
 * Open the directory: `cd <directory>`
 * Run the site using Hugo : `hugo serve`
+* * May need to use `hugo server --disableFastRender` to avoid a dev bug regarding the `url` tag for pages

 Hugo should automatically download the relevant theme module.
 No additional configuration is needed.